KITTRELL ELEMENTARY SCHOOL

 Sometimes transportation changes must happen.
-If you know before your child comes to school that there is a transportation change write a note on the paper provided by the teacher.
+If you know before your child comes to school that there is a transportation change write a note on the paper provided by the school.
 Without a note, the child will be sent home by the regular mode.
 Students cannot ride any bus other than the one to which they are assigned without a note from the parent/guardian and administrative approval.
-If an emergency arises and you must call, you will be asked specific verification questions.
-Transportation changes by phone should be made no later than 1:30 p.m.
-If your child’s transportation is different for different days of the week, write a note daily.
-This will ensure that your child goes home the appropriate way.
-Students are responsible for bringing any transportation changes to the office before 12:00 noon.
+Transportation changes will only be taken in writing.
+No over the phone transportation changes will be accepted.
+A detailed note, along with a copy of the parent’s identification should be faxed to (615)849-2187 or emailed to email@example.com.
+Transportation changes should be made by 1:30 p.m. daily.
+Teachers may not be able to check their emails before dismissal and will not be responsible for transportation changes.
 Please do your very best to determine the child’s mode of transportation home PRIOR to sending the child to school.
 Too many transportation changes often confuse the child, the teacher and the front office.
-When this happens student safety becomes a concern.
+When this happens, student safety becomes a concern.

 Whether an absence is excused or unexcused, all work missed must be made up within five days of returning to school.

 The state requires us to account for every minute a child is not in school to include tardies and early dismissals.
 Computer reports are forwarded to the state each day.
 Students are considered tardy when they are checked-out of school.

 Because school bus transportation is provided free of charge to students of Rutherford County, tardiness related to car problems, traffic, oversleeping, etc., are unexcused.